AylaNetworks/ayla-documentation/src/tech-notes/using-ble-to-set-up-wi-fi-for-esp32/index.md

 1. Build and download the ayla_demo application
 1. Tap the reset button on the ESP32 board
 1. If you’ve previously provisioned the ESP32 to a Wi-Fi network, factory reset it to clear the Wi-Fi configuration:
-1. At the ESP32 CLI type “reset factory”
+a.
+At the ESP32 CLI type “reset factory”
 1. Proceed with the steps for iPhone or Android, depending which device you are using

 ### Steps for provisioning using Aura on iPhone